billdry/tag-tamer/README.md

 https://github.com/billdry/tag-tamer/blob/master/installation%20procedures/tagtamer_private.yaml

 __Step 2__ - Deploy the CloudFormation Template downloaded in step 1 into your AWS account.
-You will need an EC2 Key Pair, am AMI ID such as amzn2-ami-hvm-x86_64-gp2, a VPC ID, Private Subnet, a source IP range for incoming management connections and an AWS SES validated email address.
+You will need an EC2 Key Pair, an AMI ID such as amzn2-ami-hvm-x86_64-gp2, a VPC ID, Private Subnet, a source IP range for incoming management connections and an AWS SES validated email address.

 __Step 3__ - Verify the correct operation of the Tag Tamer Web App by browsing to https://<EC2Instance.PrivateDnsName>/sign-in The CloudFormation outputs list the exact sign-in URL you must use.